Tax returns and your responsibilities as a non-resident landlord

 What if you are late?

-If the return is more than three months overdue, there is a penalty of £10 for each further day that the return is late up to a maximum of 90 days.
+Overdue returns that reach over three months are penalty-charged £10 for every day that they are late up to a maximum of 90 days.

-If the return is more than six months late there will be a further penalty of £300 or 5% of the liability if this is higher.
+In the event of a return being submitted more than six months late, then a further penalty will be imposed of £300 or 5% of the tax liability, whichever is the greater amount.

 What you do if you cannot pay?

-Try to make an arrangement with HMRC.
-There is currently a Business Payment Support Service Helpline their contact number is 0300 200 3835.
+The best thing you can do is to try and make an arrangement with HMRC.
+It is recommended that you contact the Business Payment Support Service Helpline at 0300 200 3835.